robstave/angular2-training/session-two/page1.md

 ### Any
-Can be any value.
-Default if not specified.
+This Type can be any value.
+It is the default type if not specified.

 ```typescript
  var stuff: any = 33;